 - To confuse things, consumer-grade line level is given as −10 dBV where 0 dBV = 1 volt.
 We won’t talk about consumer-grade.

-Line level, at a nominal +4 dBu, is the level of a signal that travels through mixing consoles and recording systems.
-Line level is sent to the amplifiers that power loudspeakers and studio monitors (speakers need “speaker level” signals, which are even stronger than line level signals).
+At a nominal +4 dBu, line level is the level of a signal that travels through mixing consoles and recording systems.
+Line level is sent to the power amplifiers that power loudspeakers and studio monitors (speakers need “speaker level” signals, which are even stronger than line level signals).

 At +4 dBu, the voltage is roughly 159 times that at −40 dBu and 1585 times that at −60 dBu (mic levels).
 As you can see, mic (microphone) level is very small!